hh23485/logseq_brain/pages/Learn little about Spark.md

 					- Driver collects all results together and final result
 				- For Job 1
 					- Has 2 stages
-						- Stage0
-							- contains 3 tasks
+						- Stage0 contains 3 tasks, 1 RDD
-						- Stage 1
-							- contains 2 tasks
+						- Stage 1 contains 2 tasks, 1 RDD
 				- Shuffle happened here for Job1-Stage1 to find data from Job1-Stage0
 					- First RDD each partition in stage1 get **parts of data** from all stage 0 final RDD partitions id:: 642b070f-4959-4b7d-97e0-2729fcfc1d7b